Saira Bano (politician): Political career

-Saira Bano was elected to the National Assembly of Pakistan as a candidate of Grand Democratic Alliance GDA on a reserved seat for women from Sindh in 2018 Pakistani general election.
+Saira Bano was elected to the National Assembly of Pakistan as a candidate of the Grand Democratic Alliance (GDA) on a reserved seat for women from Sindh in 2018 Pakistani general election.

-Saira Bano came into spotlight suddenly after ousting of Prime Minister Imran Khan through No-confidence motion against Imran Khan and all the MNAs of Imran Khan's political party PTI decided a bycott from National Assembly of Paistan, alleging ousting as "Regime Change Operation".
-After these events opposition benches were almost empty except a few members (GDA's only member or PMAs members).
-So the next Prime Minister Shahbaz Sharif's government was seemingly having no opposition and it was seemed as if they have gotten free hand to do what so ever they want.
+Bano came into the spotlight suddenly after the ousting of Prime Minister Imran Khan through a no-confidence motion and all the MNAs of Imran Khan's political party PTI decided a boycott from National Assembly of Pakistan, alleging ousting as "Regime Change Operation".
+After these events opposition benches were almost empty except a few members (GDA's only member or PMA's members).
+So the next Prime Minister Shahbaz Sharif's government was seemingly having no opposition and it was seemed as if they have gotten free hand to do whatsoever they want.

-In such terrible time, One lady (Saira Bano) became one woman army and played pivotal role of opposition.
-She spoke against every action taken agaist the public interest or state interest.
-Saira Bano spoken against all incidents of Human Right violation and raised these issues in National Assembly of Paistan.

-In the budge 2023-24, heavy taxes were imposed on public, industries and fuel prices, resulting historic inflation rate raised in Pakistan.
-At such critical time, Saira Bano became spokesperson of helpless public in the National Assembly Of Pakistan.
+In the budget 2023-24, heavy taxes were imposed on public, industries and fuel prices, resulting historic inflation rate raised in Pakistan.
+At such critical time, Bano became the spokesperson of helpless public in the National Assembly of Pakistan.